Khalid Mahmood (civil servant)

-Khalid Mahmood is a Pakistani civil servant and the former chairman of the Pakistan Cricket Board (PCB) between 1998 and 1999.
-He 1967 batch of Central Superior Services.
+Khalid Mahmood is a Pakistani civil servant who served as the chairman of the Pakistan Cricket Board (PCB) between 1998 and 1999.
+He played a significant role in shaping Pakistan cricket during his tenure and oversaw various aspects of the sport's administration and development.
+He is the 1967 batch of Central Superior Services.
 He has also served as the provincial ombudsman of the Punjab, Pakistan.

 He was removed from the office after Pakistani defeat in 1999 Cricket World Cup.